StratifyLabs/StratifyBlog/content/device/2013-10-09-Context-Switching-on-the-Cortex-M3.md

 ### Conclusion

 ARM, with the Cortex M architecture, delivers valuable hardware resources to enable context switching.
-The interrupts support both round robing and FIFO style scheduling while the dual stacks allow the kernel process and interrupts to execute on a dedicated stack.
+The interrupts support both round robing and FIFO style scheduling while the dual stacks allow the kernel process and interrupt handlers to execute on a dedicated stack.
 With just a few software routines to perform the context switching, initialize the system, and create new stacks, system developers can create a functioning pre-emptive kernel.

 For more information on context switching on the Cortex-M3, see the Cortex-M3 technical reference manual from ARM.